 Preheat your oven to 350°F (177°C).

-Mix together flax meal and water and set aside.
+Mix together 2 tbsp flax meal and 1/3 cup of water and let it sit for a few minutes.

-Add the pumpkin, melted coconut oil, soy milk, vanilla, and sugar to a medium-sized mixing bowl and stir well.
+Add 1 cup of pumpkin, 1/3 cup melted coconut oil, 1/4 cup soy milk, 1 tsp vanilla, 1 cup sugar, and the flax mixture to a medium-sized mixing bowl and stir well.

-Sprinkle the dry ingredients (flour, baking soda, baking powder, salt, pumpkin pie spice) on top of the wet ingredients then stir into a thick, consistent batter.
+Sprinkle the dry ingredients (2 cups flour, 1 1/2 tsp baking powder, 1/2 tsp baking soda, 1/2 tsp salt, 2 tsp pumpkin pie spice) on top of the wet ingredients then stir into a thick, consistent batter.
+Stir it just enough to get the wet and dry ingredients mixed together.

 Add chocolate chips, raisins, nuts, or dried cranberries and mix again. (optional)